warhog/fpvlaptracker/README.md

 ## how does it work?
 the tracker unit measures the video signal strength (rssi). when it is higher than the defined upper threshold it counts a lap. then the unit enters the wait period were it is locked for adjusted time. after that time the video signal strength must be lower than the lower threshold before the next lap can be detected.

-the tracker unit has a stand alone mode for single participants or a networked mode supporting multiple participants and a much better web ui. in standalone mode the tracker unit serves a web page that is accessible using wifi network. the networked mode is used with any hardware that can run the java software backend.
+the tracker unit has a stand alone mode for single participants or a networked mode supporting multiple participants and a much better web ui. in standalone mode the tracker unit is controller using bluetooth and an android app for configuration and single user race (e.g. practicing). the networked mode is used with any hardware that can run the java software backend.

 ## which hardware and software is used?
-the hardware consists of a nodemcu (ESP8266) board with a boscam rx5808 receiver module connected. the nodemcu board runs the tracker unit firmware (written using Arduino for ESP8266). the backend of the race software for networked mode was written in java using spring boot with jooq as database access library. the frontend was developed using angular 1. the race software can be run on almost
+the hardware consists of a nodemcu (ESP8266) board with a boscam rx5808 receiver module and hc-06 bluetooth module connected. the nodemcu board runs the tracker unit firmware (written using Arduino for ESP8266). the backend of the race software for networked mode was written in java using spring boot with jooq as database access library. the frontend was developed using angular 1. the race software can be run on almost